witsgroup-1/campus-infrastructure-management-docs/docs/README.md

 We chose this architecture as we have a front-end, a web hosting server, api and backend NO-SQL database.

 The technology stack is:
-- Frontend: HTML, CSS ,[]  - (This is good for mobile-first development)
+- Frontend: HTML, CSS , Tailwind  - (This is good for mobile-first development)
 - Backend: Node Js, Express Js
 - Databases: Firebase, Firebase Firestore